 Overview

-Another monolith in the industry is the powerful and extensive AutoDesk Maya.
-And while you can use it to create magic out of raw footage, animation is where this VFX software shines the most.
+Another powerful and extensive VFX software is AutoDesk Maya.
+And while you can use it to create magic out of raw footage, animation is where AutoDesk Maya shines the most.
 This doesn’t come as a surprise to people who’ve been in the industry for a while, as AutoDesk carries a commendable name, thanks to Maya and other popular tools like 3ds Max.

 - High-quality 3D modeling capabilities.